canonical/launchpad-manual/docs/developer/explanation/bug-triage-process-background.rst

 - Things affecting stakeholders
 - Things affecting other users

-When we have triaged a bug, it has status triaged and an importance other than unknown.
+When a bug has been triaged, its status is set to "Triaged" in the Launchpad UI, and its importance is set to a value other than "Unknown".

 Why triage
 ----------